barrucadu/memo.barrucadu.co.uk/memos/personal-finance.markdown

 In addition to simply recording transactions, there is some bookkeeping I do occasionally, to keep my records easy to process.

-### End of Month
+### Once every so often

-At the end of a month I reconcile the transactions of the
+Every so often (once or twice a week) I check my various financial statements and reconcile transactions in the journal:
-month-just-ended:

-1. For every transaction in the online bank statement, find the corresponding journal transaction and mark it.
+1. For every transaction in the statement, find the corresponding journal transaction and mark it.
     - If there are transactions missing from the journal, add and mark them.
-    - If there are transactions missing from the bank statement, the bank is being slow; reconcile as they come in over the next few days.
+    - If there are transactions missing from the statement, the institution is being slow; reconcile as they come in over the next few days.
-    - If the bank balance is below the `current` balance, even discarding uncleared transactions, either figure out what happened or add a transaction to `expenses:adjustment` (see "balance correction").
+    - If all transactions have cleared but the balance is not what is expected, either figure out what happened or add transactions to adjust (see "balance correction").
 2. Check the balance in my wallet and mark all `hand` transactions.
-    - If the wallet balance is below the `hand` balance, add a transaction to `expenses:adjustment` (see "balance correction").
+    - If the wallet balance is below the `hand` balance, add a transaction to adjust (see "balance correction").

+### End of Month

-I also set up the budget for the month-just-started:
+At the end of a month I reconcile the transactions of the month-just-ended and set up the budget for the month-just-started:

 ```
 2018-06-01 !
 Budget